Florence-Njeri/LabTwo/template.md

 - Peer review all new code for adherence to security guidelines.
 - Use static analysis tools (e.g., SonarQube, Coverity) to identify vulnerabilities such as buffer overflows or use of unsafe functions.
-- Periodically review older code to find unused functions, insecure patterns, and deprecated APIs and dependencies.
+- Periodically review older code to find unused functions, insecure patterns, and deprecated APIs, functions and dependencies and update them to the recommended functions.
 - Remove unused functions or ensure they are excluded from compilation (e.g., through macros using `ifdef`).

 **Enable Compiler Flags for Security**